krahul2024/Angular/guide.md

 *In angular everything is a class*

 *if we change the prefix = app --> hotel(or any name we desire), then we need to do the same in index.html(app-root --> hotel-root) and angular.json file(prefix = app -> hotel) and then restart the shell again.
 We can also change the prefix to any name while creating the application using --prefix=whateverNameWeWant*

+**Component generation**
+let's say we want to create a component called Rooms, use ``` ng generate component rooms ```, a new directory is created inside the app directory named rooms, all the codes related to rooms written here.
+Take the selector from the rooms.component.ts and feed it to app.component.html to see this component in action.

+**Template Binding**
+* Interpolation Binding : declare a variable name in rooms.component.ts file and then use that variable name in rooms.component.html file <tag> I am using {{variableFromComp.tsFile}}</tag>, and this shows up in the application page.

+* Property Binding :  <div [innerText] = "numberOfRooms"></div> <!-- innerText and others should be valid html elements -->

+* Event Binding : for buttons or events
+<button (click) = "toggle()"> Toggle> </button> and this toggle function should be defined in rooms.component.ts file